iamrajee/roskinectic_src_ws/README.md

 > All the `code` required to get started
 - #### Prerequisite
-    - You should have ROS2 kinectic on your ubuntu 18.04.
+    - You should have ROS kinectic on your ubuntu 18.04.
     - All ROS dependency is satisfied.

 - #### Clone